bigeasy/interrupt/README.md

 Exceptions are useful.
 I like the concept.
-I've always been able to program try/catch in Node.js regardless of whether a function is synchronous or asynchronous because I've always programmed with `Cadence` which has a nice implementation of asynchronous `try`/`catch` that pre-dates `await`.
+I've always been able to program try/catch in Node.js regardless of whether a function is synchronous or asynchronous because I've always programmed with `cadence` which has a nice implementation of asynchronous `try`/`catch`.

-Interrupt is an `Error` generator allows me to gather up errors from many different waiting asynchronous calls and report them in a bouquet of failure on the command line and in my server logs.
+Interrupt as an `Error` generator allows me to gather up errors from many different waiting asynchronous calls and report them in a bouquet of failures on the command line and in my server logs.
 Interrupt supports nested exceptions, context for exceptions and complete error reports on fatal error exit.
 It does this using the `stack` property which is specific to Node.js.

 Interrupt does not attempt to create a library that is useful across all JavaScript implementations.
 Why not attempt to make it work across all